Melissa DeLong, LCSW, PIP

 DBT group facilitator, Clinical Psychology supervisor

 Natalie A. Harrison, Ph.D. is a licensed clinical psychologist.
 She received her bachelor’s degree from Simon Fraser University in Burnaby, BC Canada.
 She completed her Ph.D. at the University of Alabama in 2018 with a child and adolescent forensic psychology specialization.
 She completed a clinical internship in Health Service Psychology at the University of Tennessee Health Science Center in Memphis, TN, including practicums at Shelby County Juvenile Court, St. Jude Children’s Research Hospital, and Le Bonheur Children’s Hospital.
 She completed postdoctoral training at Harbor UCLA Medical Center (HUMC), in Torrance, CA in 2019 with a focus on trauma and risk assessment/safety planning for suicidal behavior.
 She was a founding member of the Integrative Inclusion Diversity Equity Accountability division with a mission to build a safe and equitable environment for diverse clientele, students, and clinicians at HUMC.
 Following postdoctoral training, she worked at the Safe Harbor Trauma Recovery Center at HUMC providing trauma-informed training, assessment, consultation, and psychotherapy to survivors of crime and their families.
+Dr. Harrison uses evidence-based practice to provide her clients with efficient and effective treatment.
+She has received board certification in Dialectical Behavior Therapy, Trauma-Focused Cognitive-Behavioral Therapy and Parent-Child Interaction Therapy.
 This breadth of experience affords Dr. Harrison a rare ability to work with clients across the lifespan to assist with a variety of issues including trauma, anxiety, and emotion dysregulation.
-She places an emphasis on providing culturally humble services, including affirming care to clients of all races, religions, genders, and sexual orientations.

-Ms. Olver received both her undergraduate and graduate degrees from Samford University, receiving first her B.S. in Human Development and Family Science and then a Masters in Social Work.
-She completed a year-long internship of practice under the supervision of Melissa Delong at The Wise Center of DBT.
-During her internship, she developed a passion for DBT and the work taking place at the Wise Center.
-Ms. Olver completed learned the teaching of DBT Skills Training via Behavioral Tech in 2020 and is currently in Behavioral Tech's Foundational Training to learn best practices for DBT and its clinical application for clients and their families.
+Jaalah received both her undergraduate and graduate degrees from Samford University, receiving first her B.S. in Human Development and Family Science and then a masters degree in social work (MSW).
+She completed a year-long internship of clinical practice under the supervision of Melissa Delong at The Wise Center of DBT.
+During her internship, she developed a passion for DBT and the work taking place at The Wise Center.
+Jaalah completed DBT Skills Training via Behavioral Tech in 2020 and later completed Behavioral Tech's Foundational Training in DBT and its clinical application for clients and their families in 2021.
 She particularly enjoys working with adolescents and young adults.
-She desires to make each client feel safe, accepted, and supported, exploring together how to meet each unique need.
+Jaalah desires to make each client feel safe, accepted, and supported, exploring together how to meet each unique need.

 Jaalah Olver, LMSW